-At Great Wilbraham C of E Primary School we are working in partnership with Cambridgeshire Police and Cambridgeshire County Council to identify and provide appropriate support to pupils who have gone missing through the Operation Encompass scheme.
+At Great Wilbraham Primary Academy we are working in partnership with Cambridgeshire Police and Cambridgeshire County Council identify and provide appropriate support to pupils who have gone missing through the Operation Encompass scheme.
 Cambridgeshire's Education Safeguarding Team will share police information of missing child episodes with the Designated Safeguarding Lead(s) (DSL).
 On receipt of any information, the DSL will decide on the appropriate support the child may require.
-The

-Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.
+The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.